 The main output of the village visit programme will be a Village Report written by each sub-group about the village.
-Outline format for the village report has been indicated in Annexure-I of the manual.
+An outline of the format for the village report is at in Annexure-I of the Manual.
 However, sub-groups have the freedom to add issues to the outline provided based on what they actually encounter in the village.

+Several issues will be discussed in the FGD.
 The Sub Group Leader in consultation with other members of the sub-group will assign one issue to each member from the issues discussed under FGD.
-While the sub-group will be conducting the FGD, it will be duty of one of the member, who has been assigned to compile issue based information, to note down a to z of the outcomes of the FGD.
-There would be generally five or six members in a sub-group, each Officer Trainee may cover one issue for writing a individual report.
-Besides any additional critical issues experienced during the village visit may be incorporated in the consolidated village visit report as a sub-group task.
+While the sub-group will be conducting the FGD, it will be duty of one of the members, who has been assigned to compile issue based information, to note down the 'a' to 'z' of the outcomes of the FGD.

-The sub-group report will be submitted to the CRS immediately after the village visit as per the schedule prescribed.
-This will form an important basis for evaluation of the group's performance in the village.
+The sub-group report will be submitted to the Institute immediately after the village visit as per the schedule prescribed.
+This will form an important basis for evaluation of the performance of the group in the village.

-PART - I

-PARTICIPATORY LEARNING AND ACTION
+PART - I PARTICIPATORY LEARNING AND ACTION